TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'What is an ADU?'
-    faq__list--item__answer: 'Also called “granny flats”, “granny units”, “in-law apartments”, etc., ADU’s are a form of permanent structure that provides a fully appointed living space in the backyards of existing homes.
+    faq__list--item__answer: 'The legal term is Accessory Dwelling Unit, or ADU.
+ADU''s go by many names - granny flats, granny units, in-law apartments, secondary suites, just to name a few.
+ADU’s are a of permanent structure that provides a fully-appointed living space in the backyards of existing homes.
 ADUs typically have at least 1 bedroom, 1 bathroom and a kitchen space.'
   -
     type: faq__list--item
     faq__list--item__question: 'Who designed Abodu?'